-Where the kerb height is more than 100mm and the distance between the face of the beam and the edge of the adjacent paved area is 250mm or greater the height should be measured from the top of the kerb or adjacent ground level.
+Where the kerb height is more than 100mm and the distance between the face of the beam and the edge of the adjacent paved area is greater than 250mm the height should be measured from the top of the kerb or adjacent ground level.

-See drawing MR-GA-003
+See drawing MR-GA-003.